Updated: Feb 6

 Fusi are often served with a rich meat or poultry ragu or broth.
 Cream sauces with added vegetables are also perfect!

-Making this shape of fusi is very simple and quick.
+Making this shape of pasta is very simple and relaxing.

 Makes 3 serves - Preparation time 1 hour - resting time 30 min - cooking time 3 hours